triggerdotdev/trigger.dev/packages/cli-v3/e2e/README.md

 9. Commit your changes.

-10. Add your fixture test configuration in `testCases.json`.
+10. Add your fixture test configuration in `fixtures.config.js`.

-    ```json testCases.json
+    ```javascript fixtures.config.js
-    [
+    export const fixturesConfig = [
-      ...
+      // ...
       {
-        "name": "<fixture-name>",
+        id: "<fixture-name>",
       },
-      ...
+      // ...
-    ]
+    ];
     ```

-    You can configure your test case by adding other properties to the JSON object.
-Here is the `TestCase` type for reference:

-    ```typescript
-    type TestCase = {
-      name: string;
-      skipTypecheck?: boolean;
-      wantConfigNotFoundError?: boolean;
-      wantBadConfigError?: boolean;
-      wantCompilationError?: boolean;
-      wantWorkerError?: boolean;
-      wantDependenciesError?: boolean;
-      wantInstallationError?: boolean;
-    };
-    ```

-    > You might expect a specific error at a specific test, so use those configuration option at your discretion.
+    > You might expect a specific error for a specific test, so use those configuration option at your discretion.